-Wildlife Science, BS
+Wildlife Ecology and Management: BS

 Students study biology, ecology, chemistry, math, plant and animal ecology, rangeland ecosystems, and how to measure and manage vegetation.
 The department also promotes a particular focus on current issues and concerns in natural resources, such as climate change, endangered species, restoration of sagebrush steppe systems and other landscapes, and human-wildlife conflict.

 With a degree in wildlife ecology and management, students may be qualified for the following careers:

 - Conservation officer for state and federal agencies such as the Utah Division of Wildlife Resources, U.S. Department of Agriculture Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Service, etc.

 - Nonprofit environmental organizations

 Career Services provides counseling and information on hundreds of job and internship opportunities and even helps students apply and interview.

 In addition to Utah State University’s admissions requirements, the wildlife ecology and management program has additional requirements: